A system to organise projects

 The decimal point is there to break the number up, but more importantly to remind you that the number before the decimal is the important part.
 It’s the category.

-The category tells you which area it's in, because all areas start with the same number.
+The category tells you which area it’s in, because all areas start with the same number.
 Your category starts with the digit 1?
 That’s something to do with Finance.

 At a glance, you know what the number contains.
 You’ll be astonished at how many of your category numbers you remember.